MichaelMarshal/NLP/README.md

 # Natural Language API integrated with Ideamart SMS API

+Scenario:
+	Alberto is a Restaurant owner who wants to get a feedback from the customers to increase his sales and quality.
+He decided to contact ideamart team to develop an Ideamart Application plugged with google Natural Language API.
+With the feedback he grasped he changed his way according to customer satisfaction which increased his revenue by a tremendous amount.

-In three simple steps You can create a similar application of your choice:
+In three simple steps You also can create a similar application :

 1.Provisioning Ideamart Application